julianschill/klipper/docs/LED_Effect.md

     Palette:          Linear gradient with even spacing.
 Colors from the palette are blended into a linear gradient across the length of the strip.
 The effect rate parameter controls the speed at which the colors are cycled through.
+A negative value for the effect rate changes the direction the gradient cycles (right to left vs left to right)

 #### Comet
     Effect Rate:  1   How fast the comet moves, negative values change direction
     Cutoff:       1   Length of tail (somewhat arbitrary)
     Palette:          Color of "head" and gradient of "tail" A light moves through the LEDs with a decay trail.
-Direction can be controlled by using a negative speed value.
+Direction can be controlled by using a negative effect rate value.
 The palette colors determine the color of the comet and the tail.
 The first color of the palette defines the color of the "head" of the comet and the remaining colors are blended into the "tail"

 #### Chase
     Effect Rate:  1   How fast the comet moves, negative values change direction
     Cutoff:       1   Length of tail (somewhat arbitrary)
-    Palette:          Color of "head" and gradient of "tail" Identical settings as comet, but with multiple lights chasing each other.
+    Palette:          Color of "head" and gradient of "tail" Identical settings as Comet, but with multiple lights chasing each other.

 #### Heater
     Effect Rate:  1   Minimum temperature to activate effect